rlucente-se-jboss/configure-caching-dns/README.md

     nmcli con show

-If the `NAME` field resembles `Wired Connection 1` then you'll need to change it.
+If the `NAME` field resembles `Wired connection 1` then you'll need to change it.
 On my system, I rename it the same as the ethernet device `eth0`.
 To do that, use: